 Students will sit the paper in the summer series of examinations in Year 11.
+All students take this IGCSE.

-- You must enjoy reading - You must be curious about the contexts of writing and how events in the world affect people - You must be prepared to read in detail - You should be analytical - You should be able to work out what is meant in texts beyond the obvious - You should be able to make connections between ideas and events
+- enjoy reading texts - be curious about the contexts of writing and how events in the world affect people - be prepared to read in detail - be analytical - be able to work out what is meant in texts beyond the obvious - be able to make connections between ideas and events - a positive attitude and a willingness to keep trying will support their learning.